 \subsection{Feature selection}

-To represent the scene context we use color histograms and GIST.
-These features are widely accepted and used in the FPV literature, and its computational cost makes them suitable for wearable devices with highly restricted processing capabilities and battery life.
+To represent the scene context we use color histograms and GIST descriptors.
+These features are widely accepted and used in the FPV literature, and their computational cost makes them suitable for wearable devices with highly restricted processing capabilities and battery life.
 As explained before, more complex features such as deep features can be used under the same framework, but different issues must be faced to reach a real applicability.
-We point the use of deep features a promising future work.
+We point deep features as a promising future work.

 Due to its straightforward computation and intuitive interpretation, color histograms are probably the most used features in image classification \cite{Kakumanu2007}.
-The variety of color spaces such as RGB, HSV, YCbCr or LAB makes possible to exploit color patterns while alleviating potential illumination issues.
+The variety of color spaces such as RGB, HSV, YCbCr or LAB makes it possible to exploit color patterns while alleviating potential illumination issues.
 In particular, HSV is based on the way humans perceive colors while LAB and YCbCr use one of the components for lightness and the remaining ones for the color intensity.
-In egocentric vision, \cite{Morerio2013} uses a mixture of color histograms and visual flow for \emph{hand-segmentation}, while \cite{Baraldi2015} combined HSV features, a Random Forest classifier and super-pixels for gesture recognition.
+In egocentric vision, \cite{Morerio2013, Betancourt2016} use a mixture of color histograms and visual flow for \emph{hand-segmentation}, while \cite{Baraldi2015} combined HSV features, a Random Forest classifier and super-pixels for gesture recognition.
 Recently, Li and Kitani \cite{Li2013b} analyzed the discriminative power of different color histograms with a Random Forest regressor.
 Existent FPV literature commonly points to HSV as the best color space to face the changing light conditions in egocentric videos \cite{Morerio2013, Li2013b}.
 For the experimental results, we use color histograms of RGB, HSV, YCbCr and LAB.

 Additionally, we use GIST \cite{Murphy2006} as a global scale descriptor.
 It captures texture information, orientation and the coarse spatial layout of the image.
-GIST can be combined with other local descriptors to detect accurately objects in the scene, and was initially combined with a simple one-level classification tree, as well as with the naïve Bayesian classifier.
+GIST can be combined with other local descriptors to detect accurately objects in the scene, and was initially combined with a simple one-level classification tree, as well as with a na\"{\i}ve Bayesian classifier.
 GIST descriptor has been successfully applied on large scale image retrieval and object recognition \cite{Oliva2001}.